knative/docs/blog/releases/announcing-knative-v0-20-release.md

 ### Highlights

-- Serving continues to polish DomainMapping, and a new gradual traffic rollout featured is introduced.
+- Serving continues to polish DomainMapping
+- Gradual traffic rollout featured is introduced.
+- Propagation of delivery spec down to subscription is now added in Eventing.
+- Eventing Kafka Broker enhanced with multiple observability related to metrics and tracing.

 ### Serving v0.20